 So, you probably won’t be able to get the “perfect” water every single time.
 But you can improve the quality by sticking to the SCA guidelines.

 “Filter Water” vs “Espresso Water”: Is This a Thing?

-Should we be using the same type of water for espresso as we do for filter?
+Should we be using the same type for espresso as we do for filter?
 According to Barista Hustle, not always.

 And filter coffee can give clarity to the different flavor and aroma notes in coffee – notes that might not be as prominent in an espresso.
 This is especially true for a latte or cappuccino, say, where milk will further affect the taste.